scottprahl/grheat/README.rst

 Green's Functions for Heat Transfer
 -----------------------------------

-`grheat` is a library offering Green's function solutions for heat transfer problems in various geometries and boundary conditions.
-This module provides solutions for point sources, line sources, plane sources, and exponential heating in semi-infinite media.
+`grheat` is a python module based on Green's function solutions for heat transfer problems in a semi-infinite medium.
+There are solutions for point sources, line sources, plane sources, and exponential heating.
+Adiabatic, no boundary, and zero surface boundary conditions are supported.

 Main Features
 -------------